Coffeezilla: MrBeast

-CSGO & CS2 Gambling
+CSGO & CS2 gambling

 Counter-Strike: Global Offensive (CS:GO) and, after 2023, Counter-Strike 2 (CS2) are multiplayer first-person shooter video games developed by Valve Corporation.
-While skin gambling is against Steam's terms of service, there have been cases of people promoting CS:GO skin gambling websites—such as in 2016, when two YouTubers were criticized for the practice.
+While skin gambling is against Steam's terms of service, there have been cases of people promoting CS:GO skin gambling websites—such as in 2016, when YouTube creators "Tmartn" and "ProSyndicate" were criticized by fellow YouTuber "HonorTheCall" for their promotion of CSGOLotto without disclosing their ownership of the platform to their audience, which was subsequently reported on by other media outlets.

 In December 2024, Findeisen published a three-part web series outlining an investigation into the CS2 gambling industry.
 He states that CSGOEmpire, an online casino, offered him a $20,000 bounty to expose a rival site, CSGORoll, and investigate HypeDrop, a Danish online casino owned by CSGORoll.
 The first video showcases a direct-action protest against CSGORoll, funded by CSGOEmpire at the PGL Major Copenhagen 2024, a CS2 esports tournament.
 Findeisen then states that Monarch, the owner of CSGOEmpire, hired people to harass influencers who promoted their rival.
 For example, notices were distributed in Halden, Norway, denouncing Sebastian Gjerlaugsen (who is from there) for promoting gambling.

 His second video explores the CS:GO and CS2 gambling industry as a whole.
 Findeisen states that minors were easily able to access these casinos without requiring sufficient verification, and he then explored the roles of online influencers in promoting such websites.
 He then discusses HypeDrop, a website where one can purchase loot boxes.
 Findeisen stated that HypeDrop enacted a program, offering free daily crates to customers, to convince the Danish Gambling Authority that they were not a gambling site.
 Monarch also accused them of running a Ponzi scheme.
 The site was closed on April 26, 2024.

 In his third video, Findeisen accuses Valve—and holds them responsible for—enabling such gambling schemes, especially for failing to proactively crack down on these sites without public pressure.

-$LIBRA Token Scandal
+$LIBRA token scandal

-On February 17, 2025, Findeisen conducted an interview with Hayden Davis, the CEO of the company behind the $Libra cryptocurrency scandal, where Davis claimed to have profited US$113 million from the currency promoted by Argentina's president Javier Milei while also denying allegations of a rug pull scam.
+On February 17, 2025, Findeisen conducted an interview with Hayden Davis, the CEO of the company behind the $Libra cryptocurrency scandal, in which Davis claimed to have profited US$113 million from the currency promoted by Argentina's president Javier Milei while also denying allegations of a rug pull scam, claiming that it was "a plan gone miserably wrong".
+Davis also confessed that the project's team sniped the token at its launch.